Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 - ❌ **No audit logging:** No tracking of access to sensitive data or unauthorized access attempts, making it difficult to detect IDOR attacks.
 - ❌ **Missing SAP Audit Log Service:** No integration with enterprise audit logging infrastructure required for compliance and security monitoring.
 - ❌ **Compliance Gap:** Lacks detailed audit records required by regulations like GDPR, SOX, and industry standards.

 ## 💥 3.
 Exploitation: (TBD with screenshots)
 In this lab, an IDOR vulnerability is exploited via API calls in a local development environment (SAP Business Application Studio with cds watch).
-Unlike production, key security measures such as real authentication flows, OAuth2 tokens, and data isolation are inactive, allowing ethical hackers to safely simulate attacks, validate vulnerabilities without risking live systems, and rapidly iterate fixes before deploying to production..
+Unlike production, key security measures such as real authentication flows, OAuth2 tokens, and data isolation are inactive, allowing ethical hackers to safely simulate attacks, validate vulnerabilities without risking live systems, and rapidly iterate fixes before deploying to production.

 ### Step 1: Start Local Development Server